abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerClientProperties

-This table can be used to store information about properties of a client, including the key, value and client id.
-These properties can be used to store additional metadata or configuration information related to the clients.
+This table can be store information about the properties of a client, including the key, value and client id.
+These properties can store additional metadata or configuration information related to the clients.

 #### Foreign Keys